Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Deck cleaning is priced by square footage rather than a flat rate.
 For very small decks, pricing typically starts around $100, and most cleanings take about two hours.
 Larger or more complex decks are quoted based on the actual scope of work.

 Existing customers receive 10% off on later visits and services.
-That discount is tied to being a returning customer, not to a specific service type.
-First-time customers don’t typically receive a discount, and there are no deck-specific seasonal promotions, military discounts, or first-visit bundle pricing.
+That discount is tied to being a returning customer and applies automatically to any follow-up job, including deck cleaning.

 Wood, Composite, and Pool-Deck Surfaces We Clean in Cincinnati